SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 - Subject: Tutorial - Anomalies tutorial
 - To: [ai@skyline.be](mailto:ai@skyline.be)
 - Body:
-  - Exercise version: mention whether you completed the exercise for DataMiner version 10.3.12 or higher, or for an earlier version (or both).
+  - Exercise version: Mention whether you completed the exercise for DataMiner version 10.3.12 or higher, or for an earlier version (or both).
   - Dojo account: Clearly mention the email address you use to sign into your Dojo account, especially if you are using a different email addess to send this email
   - Feedback (optionally): We value your feedback!
-Please share any thought or suggestions regarding this tutorial or the anomaly detection feature.
+Please share any thoughts or suggestions regarding this tutorial or the anomaly detection feature.
 - Attachment:
-  - a picture of the trend graph with the correct anomalies
+  - A picture of the trend graph with the correct anomalies.
-  - a [.dmimport file](xref:Exporting_elements_services_etc_to_a_dmimport_file) containing your element with the correct alarms.
+  - A [.dmimport file](xref:Exporting_elements_services_etc_to_a_dmimport_file) containing your element with the correct alarms.

 > [!NOTE]
 > Skyline will review your submission.
 Upon successful validation, you will be awarded the appropriate DevOps Points as